bonitasoft/bonita-doc/md/manage-users.md

 ## Get the pending tasks for a user

-This example shows you how use the Bonita BPM Engine API to get the pending tasks for a user.
+This example shows you how use the Bonita Engine API to get the pending tasks for a user.

 It shows how to get the list of pending tasks, and then for each task, how to assign it to the user and execute it.